GriffinTheOne/AutumnResearch/README.md

 # AutumnResearch
-The Code is cited from Keras API, and the source code can be found on https://github.com/fchollet/keras.
+The Code is cited from Keras API, and other necessary source code can be found on https://github.com/fchollet/keras.